dftbplus/develguide/docs/fortranstyle.rst

        end if
      end do

-* **Continuation lines** are indented by **+4** whitespaces.
+* **Continuation lines** are indented by **4** whitespaces.
 Make sure to place continuation characters (`&`) both at the end of the line as well as at the beginning of the continuation line::

       call someRoutineWithManyParameters(param1, param2, param3, param4,&
           & param5)

-  Please, try to break lines at natural places (e.g. at whitespace characters) and include one whitespace character after the opening ampersand in the continuation line.
+  Try to break lines at natural places (e.g. at whitespace characters) and include one whitespace character after the opening ampersand in the continuation line.